Blink and you missed it. That’s the world of F1 pit stops, where teams shave milliseconds like barbers with a grudge.

 The Definitive Top 10 Fastest Pit Stops

 These times refer to the stationary time—car stopped to car launched.
 Yes, it’s that brutal.
-And yes, McLaren currently owns everyone.
+And yes, McLaren currently owns everyone and still does, with no team having beaten their record as of today.

 - 1.80s — McLaren, Lando Norris, Qatar GP 2023: The current world record.
 Lap 27, night race, pressure cooker.
 McLaren’s crew snapped on mediums like they were changing socks.
 Lights out and away we… oh wait, Norris already left.